Krakatoa archipelago

-The Krakatoa Archipelago is a small uninhabited archipelago of volcanic islands formed by the Krakatoa stratovolcano located in the Sunda Strait, nestled between the much larger islands of Java and Sumatra.
+The Krakatoa archipelago is a small uninhabited archipelago of volcanic islands formed by the Krakatoa stratovolcano located in the Sunda Strait, nestled between the much larger islands of Java and Sumatra.
 As of 2018, the archipelago consists of four main islands: Verlaten (a.k.a.
 Sertung) to the northwest, Lang (a.k.a.
-Rakata Kecil, or Panjang) to the northeast, Rakata (what remains the main island) to the south, and the currently volcanically active Anak Krakatoa in the north-centre.
-Together, the islands are a part of the Indonesian island arc system, created by the northeastward subduction of the Indo-Australian Plate.
+Lesser Krakatoa, Rakata Kecil, or Panjang) to the northeast, Rakata (what remains the main island) to the south, and the currently volcanically active Anak Krakatoa in the north-centre.
+Together, the islands are a part of the Indonesian island arc system, created by the northeastward subduction of the Indo-Australian plate.
 As part of a dynamic volcanic system, the islands have been continuously reshaped throughout recorded history, most notably in the 1883 eruption of Krakatoa.

-Administratively, the Krakatoa Archipelago lies entirely within Lampung, Indonesia and forms a part of Ujung Kulon National Park.
+Administratively, the Krakatoa archipelago lies entirely within Lampung, Indonesia, and forms a part of Ujung Kulon National Park.